 Three more outlets had been opened in the London suburbs of Holloway, Croydon and Catford by January 1976.
 The first two were, like Woolwich, in former Burton stores.

-McDonald’s began to open outlets in London’s West End, the heart of the entertainment district, from 1976, beginning with a branch in Haymarket.
+McDonald’s opened outlets in London’s West End, the heart of the entertainment district, from 1976, at Haymarket, Victoria, Kensington High Street and the Strand.
 The new outlets were immediately profitable.

 Paul Preston claimed that the turnaround for the company began when it began to target its marketing towards children.
 He said, “most of our television adverts went out in the afternoon when the kids were watching.
 It was pressure from the kids which brought their parents into our restaurants”.